You do not have a default location set

 Western Australia ‹ back to warnings

-• Severe Weather Warning (Damaging Winds And Heavy Rainfall) for parts of Kimberley and Pilbara districts Thu 13 Feb 2025
+• Severe Weather Warning (Heavy Rainfall) for parts of North Interior and South Interior districts Mon 31 Mar 2025

 Australian Government Bureau of Meteorology